- Overview: Greece

 Employment and tax laws vary from country to country.
 You must comply with all local labour laws if you hire a worker directly.
 The penalties for non-compliance are steep and can include fines, imprisonment, and loss of your business license.
 In some countries, employers must pay payroll taxes for all employees, regardless of whether they work for the company in-house or remotely.

-Labour and tax authorities in the Czech Republic can impose penalties for misclassifying employees as independent contractors, including fines and back taxes.
-You could risk violating employment and tax laws if you plan to grow your business by hiring international contractors.
-A global EOR can enhance compliance by hiring contractors on your behalf and following all local in-country labour requirements.
+Labour and tax authorities in the Greece can impose penalties for misclassifying employees as independent contractors, including fines and back taxes.
+You could risk violating employment and tax laws if you plan to grow your business by hiring independent contractors.
+A Global EOR can enhance compliance by hiring contractors on your behalf and following all local in-country labour requirements.

-Global EOR Solution by Acumen International: Employment Done Right and Fast
+Global EOR Solution in Greece: Employment Done Right and Fast

 Acumen International’s EOR solution lets customers tap into the local workforce without setting up a new office or bank account.
-Acumen will take care of the employee onboarding, payroll, and compliance with local tax laws and regulations, freeing customers to focus on the employee’s day-to-day tasks.
+Acumen will oversee employee onboarding, payroll, and compliance with local tax laws and regulations, freeing customers to focus on the employee’s day-to-day tasks.

 Our global employment cost estimation technology, coupled with our global presence, experience in managing global payroll & local compliance and immigration regulations, and knowledge of local benefits and taxes, allows our clients to optimize the management of their extended workforce.
 Acumen’s global EOR services are delivered leveraging a single global platform that ensures data accuracy across all countries of operation.

-Acumen International offers a global PEO and payroll solution to take care of all payroll details while ensuring full compliance with in-country labor and taxation laws.
+Acumen International offers a global PEO and payroll solution to handle all payroll details while ensuring full compliance with in-country labor and taxation laws.

 Employ your Selected Workforce via Acumen Employer of Record (EOR) in Greece